OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - Windows Server 2012 R2 or later when hosting on Windows Server
 - Linux is supported when using the [Octopus Deploy Docker Container](https://octopus.com/blog/introducing-linux-docker-image)

-[High avalability](/docs/administration/high-availability/index.md) functionality is included with both Server and Data Center licenses sold.
+[High avalability](/docs/administration/high-availability/index.md) functionality is included with both Server and Data Center licenses.

 ![](/docs/administration/high-availability/images/high-availability.svg)